Dreamvention/2_d_visual_designer/README.md

 	}

 	/**
-	 * returns the module settings view.
+	 * returns the settings for editing.
 Optional
 	 */
 	public function setting($setting){